Zoe Bray-Cotton’s “Yoga Burn” Under The Scanner – A Critical Review

 So once you start getting more active, and you combine that with a solid nutrition plan, you really don't need a third thing.
 All you need is some time, patience, and a bit of perseverance.

-However, the real problem is the second rule!
+However, the real problem is this second rule!

 I am going to assume that you've already tried your hand at calorie counting (or maybe with Weight Watchers points system, ohh it's so frustrating!), and I don't know about you, but I could never keep up after a few weeks.